VPN (OpenVPN)

 Installation

 OpenVPN is an admin-installed package.
-Use qb from an admin shell to build the server, PKI, and per-user bundle.
+Administrators can install it from the dashboard’s Package Management page or with qb from an admin shell — either path builds the server, PKI, and per-user bundle.

 Install from the QuickBox CLI

 Install from an admin session.
-Each run provisions the server service, PKI, firewall rules, and a user-specific client bundle protected by nginx basic auth.
+The first install on the box provisions the server service, PKI, and firewall rules; every install also creates a user-specific client bundle protected by nginx basic auth.

-These commands control install lifecycle and bundle regeneration.
+These commands control the install lifecycle and bundle regeneration.

 CLI commands and flags

-qb install vpn -u usernameBuilds the OpenVPN server, PKI, iptables/SELinux/UFW rules, and generates username.ovpn plus a zipped bundle.
+qb install vpn -u usernameBuilds the OpenVPN server (first run), PKI, iptables/firewalld/UFW/SELinux rules, and generates username.ovpn plus a zipped bundle.

-qb remove vpn -u usernameRevokes the user cert, removes the client bundle, nginx route, and purges OpenVPN when it is the last instance.
+qb remove vpn -u usernameRevokes the user cert, removes the client bundle and nginx route, and purges OpenVPN and its firewall rules when it is the last instance.

 Access and authentication